Wedding of Prince Harry and Meghan Markle: Wedding service

 The wedding service was conducted according to the Christian liturgy for Holy Matrimony as set out in Common Worship of the Church of England, mother Church of the Anglican Communion.

 From 8.00 am, the public started to arrive at the grounds of Windsor Castle.
 The main congregation and the guests all started to arrive at the chapel at 9.30 am, followed by members of the Royal Family.
 The Queen and the Duke of Edinburgh were the last members of the Royal Family to depart for the ceremony, as is tradition, arriving at the chapel at 11.52 am.
 Shortly after, Markle arrived with the party of junior attendants.
 She proceeded down the aisle followed by the attendants, where the Prince of Wales met her to escort her through the quire of the chapel.
 He accompanied her to the altar, where Prince Harry was standing.

-Prince Harry's maternal aunt, Baroness Fellowes, read a scripture lesson from The Song of Solomon in the Christian Bible.
+Prince Harry's maternal aunt, Lady Jane Fellowes, read a scripture lesson from The Song of Solomon in the Christian Bible.
 The Dean of Windsor, David Conner, conducted the service with the Archbishop of Canterbury, Justin Welby, performing the marriage ceremony.
 The sermon was delivered by Michael Curry, presiding bishop and primate of the Episcopal Church (the American member church of the Anglican Communion).
 Curry's 14-minute address, which quoted Martin Luther King Jr., emphasised the redemptive property of love.
 Chaplain to the Queen Rose Hudson-Wilkin and Coptic Orthodox Archbishop of London Anba Angaelos offered the prayers.

 The marriage vows were those published in Common Worship, and included the promise "to love and to cherish" each other.
 This was sealed by the exchange of rings.
 The wedding rings were created by Cleave and Company, with Markle's ring being fashioned out of Welsh gold and the Prince's ring made of platinum.
 After the signing of the registers, Harry and Markle together with the guests sang the national anthem.
 The couple paused briefly to bow and curtsey to the Queen before walking down the aisle.
 They were followed in procession by other members of the bridal party, and their families.
 The couple shared a kiss on the steps outside the chapel.